matthieu-m/storage-poc/README.md

 `storage.get(handle)`, but not a pointer themselves, and therefore supports relocations of the underlying storage.

 From there, the lifecyle is rather obvious: `create`, `get` a few times, and finally `destroy`.

-_Note: the `Pointee` trait comes from RFC2580, as implemented in [rfc2580](https://github.com/matthieu-m/rfc2580), it's essentially a trait to split a pointer into pointer-to-data and meta-data and put it back together later._

 And the `SingleRangeStorage` is (stripped down):